mosiadz2/Neuada_URL_Shortener/README.md

 <br/>Contributor: Patryk Mosiezny.
 <br/>App functionality:
-Generate short alphanumeric value from given long URL and saves it into persistent database.
+<br/>Generate short alphanumeric value from given long URL and saves it into persistent database.
-Retreive the long URL by giving generated short URL Checking if Long URL already exists in database.
+<br/>Retreive the long URL by giving generated short URL
+<br/>Checking if Long URL already exists in database.

 IDE used: Eclipse Version: 2019-12 (4.14.0)
 <br/>Server for REST API Used: Apache Tomcat Version 9.0.16